- 1 The Best VPN Services in 2022

 Even though these are fewer server locations than some other top competitors offer (like ExpressVPN that has over 1000 servers in 100+ locations), TorGuard covers all the important countries with its network.
 If you want to bypass this geo-restriction, you have to try other services like ExpressVPN or Astrill VPN.

-Content Filtering System: TorGuard has a dedicated setup of servers that are used only for content filtering.
+Content Filtering System: TorGuard has a dedicated setup of locations that are used only for content filtering.
 This ensures that their customers have faster speeds and better performance while browsing the internet.

 We like the fact that you can use Torguard with multiple devices: Windows, Mac, Android, and iPhone.
 It’s also worth noting that it offers a seven-day money-back satisfaction guarantee so you can test out its features for yourself before committing to a longer-term plan.